fictionalist/Lumina-Dummy-Data-Tool/README.md

 # ldd - Lumina Dummy Data Tool

-Tool that allows exporting and importing dummy data into MELTY BLOOD: TYPE LUMINA.
-Currently supports update `2024/05/23`/`v1.46`; **not guaranteed** to work with future updates.
+This is a Fork of the tool originally made by fictionalist that allows exporting and importing dummy data into MELTY BLOOD: TYPE LUMINA, which now works with the current update: `V1.46`.

 * Allows exporting the data from any of the five dummy slots into a readable text file.
 * Allows importing the data from a saved file into any of the five slots of the game.